-In order for a middle school student to be eligible to participate in athletic activities, the athlete must earn and maintain a 2.0 grade point average on a quarterly basis.
+In order for a middle school student to be eligible to participate in athletic activities, the athlete must have a 2.0 grade point average at the start of a sport season the student is participating in.
 Students must follow all expected behaviors outlined in the Code of Student Conduct and their individual team rules.
 Failure to comply with the minimum grade point average requirement or expected behaviors will result in removal from the team.